-- We have 3 tour dates this year (fill out the preliminary application form here (make sure to put the email you check, that’s how I will get in contact with you for the phone interview) as soon as possible to be eligible for acceptance into the program, filling out the application doesn’t mean you have to go it’s just to make sure you qualify and to get more information.)
+- We have 3 tour dates this year (fill out the preliminary application form here (make sure to put the email you check if you don’t get an email check your spam folder, that’s how I will get in contact with you for the phone interview) as soon as possible to be eligible for acceptance into the program, filling out the application doesn’t mean you have to go it’s just to make sure you qualify and to get more information.)

 - Are there 15-20 people in your group?
 You can chose your own dates and customize your tour projects no extra cost

 - Everyone needs to fill out the preliminary application form as soon as possible if interested

 - Each group can accommodate up to 18 volunteers.
 We will be staying campus at Sevalaya.

 If you sign up&pay your down payment before:

 - Feb 1-May 31: $1400 But you are responsible for own plane ticket&visa.

 *After filling out the preliminary application, if accepted payment will be accepted through Paypal.